 For example, checking emails, while necessary, is not a major task.
 It does not move you forward in any meaningful way.
 Talking to your most important customer and reinforcing your strong relationship with them, that’s a major.

 One of the best examples I’ve heard comes from Brian Tracy.
 In his example, Brian says a salesperson doing work in the office is doing minor work.
 A salesperson talking with a customer is doing major work.

 Focus all your time and energies on your major work and reduce the time you spend on your minor work.

-12. Having goals adds positive pressure to get more done.
+12. Add positive pressure to get more done

 When you have goals, you feel obligated to do something about them.
 When you do not have a goal, you are much more likely to procrastinate and spend unproductive time thinking about what to do next.

 Goals give you clarity, goals give you purpose and when you have both clarity and purpose, you find you no longer procrastinate and you utilize your time much more effectively.

 13. Have specific, clear goals to incentivise you to move forward.

 How you write the action steps related to your goals is important.
 If you have a goal that says “make an online course,” you will not achieve very much.

 Writing your action steps out such as “make progress on the online course outline” or “make five slides for online course” is specific and is going to lead to action and achievement.